BenitoCoding/Programming-Assignment-2/README.md

 np.random.seed allows random seed generation and to make the code consistent meaning, the seeds does not change everytime it runs and stays at a constant value.

+np.std(s_random) calculates the standard deviation of all of the values of s_random array to which it is then stored on the variable std_s

+np.mean(s_random) calculates the average or the mean of all of the values in s_random array and which is then stored on the variable mean_s